Rigid automorphisms of linking systems of finite groups of Lie type

 Theorem \ref{theo: main result} and Corollary~\ref{cor: quasisimple sat fus with noninner rigid autos} are related to an open question of Oliver (see Question 7.9 in \cite{aschbacher2016fusion}).
 Let $G$ be a finite 2-perfect group whose Schur multiplier has odd order.
 Set $\f=\f_S(G)$ and $\cl=\cl_S^c(G)$ for some $S\in\syl_2(G)$.
 Oliver asked whether the morphism $\mu_\cl$ is injective.
-We can extend Oliver's question as follows: \begin{con} If $\f$ is a saturated fusion system and $\cl$ is its associated centric linking system, then $\ker(\mu_\cl)$ is isomorphic to a subgroup of the Schur multiplier of $\f$. \end{con}
+Oliver's question can be extended as follows: \begin{con} If $\f$ is a saturated fusion system and $\cl$ is its associated centric linking system, then $\ker(\mu_\cl)$ is isomorphic to a subgroup of the Schur multiplier of $\f$. \end{con}

 The Schur multiplier of a fusion system on a $p$-group was defined by Linckelmann in \cite{linckelmann2006note}; it coincides with the $p$-primary part of the Schur multiplier of $G$ when $\f=\f_S(G)$.
 As special case of Conjecture \ref{con: oli con extended}, if the Schur multiplier of the fusion system has odd order (as in the case of Oliver's original question), then $\ker(\mu_\cl)=1$ since $\ker(\mu_\cl)$ is a 2-group.